Nina Bara: Personal life

 On July 10, 1952, Bara married Robert B. Sheldon, an assistant television director.
 On July 14, 1956, she married Richard Winslow Johnson, a musician.
 They separated on May 4, 1957, and divorced on April 14, 1958.

 Later years

 In the early 1960s, Bara made the dean's honor list at Los Angeles City College, where she majored in psychology.
-After leaving show business in the 1960s, she perused a second career as a librarian, earning a master's degree in library science at USC and then established a corporate library at Blue Cross of Southern California, after retiring there in 1985 she worked as a substitute in the city library system.
+After leaving show business in the 1960s, she pursued a second career as a librarian, earning a master's degree in library science at the University of Southern California, and then established a corporate library at Blue Cross of Southern California.
+After retiring from there in 1985, she worked as a substitute in the city library system.

 Death

 On August 15, 1990, Bara died of cancer at Glendale Adventist Medical Center.
 She was 70.